 Don’t worry, I’ll clarify, but basically if you’re ready to start making money blogging in a new way that doesn’t make you want to rip your hair out, I’ve got your back.

-Oh, and if this is a topic that interests you, I have something to offer at the end of the post, so stick around for that 🙂
+Oh, and if this is a topic that interests you, I have something to offer at the end of this post that will explain how I make my full-time income online, working for myself, so stick around for that 🙂

 Okay, so let’s back it up…

 There are so, so, so, SO many blog posts out there detailing how to make money blogging.
-Trust me, I’ve probably read them all.
 But here’s the deal: most (if not all) all those posts are going to tell you the same things.

 They’re going to tell you to be authentic, to be patient, and to be consistent.
 They’re going to tell you to create share-worthy content, to work your booty off, and to trust in the process.
 You’ll be told to incorporate affiliate links, ads, sponsored content, or even sell your own products.
 And yes, while this is all fine and dandy, for most of us, this takes some serious time and some serious effort.

 And, while I’m sure you’re capable of implementing all that with time, I also know you probably want to make money now.

 So today I wanted to tell you about how I make money blogging.

 Today I wanted to talk to you about freelance writing.

 I know that might not be what you were expecting me to say, but stick with here, because if you’re blogger who wants to make money from home, design your own schedule, and launch the blog of your dreams, I think this new method could help you out with your goals.